 The Department’s mission is to impart our department values of human-centered design.
 We provide students the knowledge necessary to pursue careers as interior designers who create beautiful, functional and sustainable interiors that positively impact human health, safety and well-being.
 Through the application of evidence-based design, creative and critical thinking, students create well-designed commercial and residential spaces where people live, work and play.

 As designers, we believe that well-designed spaces have the potential to positively impact human well-being.
 As faculty, we strive to impart the following human-centered values to our students:

 The FSU Interior Design program resides in the Department of Interior Architecture +Design.
 The department name accurately describes the work students engage in while in school and out in the workforce.
 Students are heavily involved in shaping the interior space and spend quite a bit of time designing the non-loadbearing aspects of interior spaces.
 It is important to note that students remaining in the state of Florida will be eligible (upon passage of the NCIDQ) to be licensed as interior designers.
-Students will not be eligible to sit for the professional architecture exam (unless they seek a graduate degree in architecture).
-Because of program name is interior design, FSU diplomas will read “interior design.”
+Students will not be eligible to sit for the professional architecture exam (unless they seek a degree in architecture).
+Because of program name is interior design, FSU diplomas read “interior design.”
 Please contact the department for any clarification.

 The Department is housed in the William Johnston Building, on Landis Green in the heart of the FSU campus (with our main department office in 1038 WJB).
 Aside from the department and faculty offices, our facilities consist of 6 design studios, a CAD lab, print center, resource room, a public critique space, graduate lounge, seminar and lecture spaces, a gallery, a fully equipped woodworking shop, a design library and congregation spaces for our students.
 The building achieved a Gold LEED certification.
 The FSU Innovation Hub is directly across the green.